nicolasdugue/scisumm-corpus/result/result1.md

 **78** : Then, the unification of tl anti t2 is defined as their greatest lower bound or the meet.

 ###Our Reference Sentences :
-0.340587698531
+0.193185097074

-**28** : Asubsumption relation is defined on these term structures.
+**27** : I"or example, in unifying an FS representing constraints on phrase structures and an FS representing a daughter phrase structure, such eases occur very h'equent, ly.

-0.600125758346
+0.263452413562

-**216** : This paper has proposed an augmentation of feature structures (FSs) which introduces negative in formation into FSs in unification-based formalisms.Unification-based linguistic formalisms use lbs to describe linguistic objects and phenomena.
+**177** : Usually, the number of features in two input structures is relatively small and the sizes of the two input structures are often very different.

-0.610726685479
+0.304241337801

-**195** : A term structure is repre sented as a directed graph by assigning a graph nodeto each K-class as in Figure 2.
+**10** : Tiffs dependency is especially crucial for lexicon-driven approaches such as tlPSO[Pollard and Sag 861 and JPSG[Gunji 871 because rich lexieal information and phrase structure information is described in terms of FSs.

-0.615352214286
+0.339287511059

-**224** : Logic-based frameworks can be used to obtain the data structures for this paper&apos;s formalization.Unification algorithms for augmented terms or augmented TFSs have been developed using graph uni fication techniques.
+**38** : Avoiding this problem in his method requires a special operation of merging a skeleton-environment structure into a skeleton structure, but this prevents structure sharing.

-0.640794453742
+0.352018105363

-**219** : It is shown that the second andthird kinds can be treated by augmenting term struc tures to include structures representing such kinds of descriptions.
+**141** : 5 disables structure sharing, ttowever, this whole copying is not necessary if a lazy evaluation method is used.

 #analysing the annotation 8

 ##The Citing Sentences :
 At least two schemes have been proposed recently ])a.~ed Ul)OU this observation (namely [Kogure.

 ###The Corpus Reference Sentences :
-1.0
+nan

 **0** : Strategic Lazy Incremental Copy Graph Unification

 ###Our Reference Sentences :
-0.346568857752
+0.335484521045

-**197** : This takes two DGs and merges hi-classes of the same feature-address into a K-class.
+**176** : However, these two cases are very rare.

-0.700634007608
+0.571265631308

-**205** : For treating arcs, the function Unify assumes two functions, Shared_Arc_Pairs and Comylemeni_Arcs.
+**15** : Several FS unificatioa methods were proposed in IKarttunen 86, l'ereira 85, Wroblewski 871.

-0.768489671184
+0.662783642076

-**202** : The function Unify takes two input nodes and puts them in a K.-class by letting one input be the forward field values.
+**5** : Various kinds of grammatical formalisms without t,ranstormation were proposed from the late 1970s I;hrough the 1980s l(]azder eL al 85, l(aplan and Bresnan 82, Kay 1~5, Pollm'd and Sag 871.

-0.776883638935
+0.768524475001

-**211** : Unification of two nodes which have each other in their dnodes yields 1 because of tag inconsistency.
+**177** : Usually, the number of features in two input structures is relatively small and the sizes of the two input structures are often very different.

-0.784524304089
+0.789309123182

-**201** : By traversing two DGs&apos; nodeswith the same feature-address simultaneously, calcu lating the union of their K-classes, and copying arcs, their unification can be calculated as in Figure 5.
+**100** : The procedure assumes the existence of two procedures, namely, SharedArcs and ComplementArcs.

 ##The Citing Sentences :
 1990] and [Emele, 1991]); however, both schemes are I)ased upon the increlllent'al Col)yiug sehellle all(l ~-LS ([e- scribed in [Tomal)eehi, 1991] incremental copying schemes inherently suffcr fi'om Early Copying as defined in that article.

 ###The Corpus Reference Sentences :
-1.0
+nan

 **0** : Strategic Lazy Incremental Copy Graph Unification

 ###Our Reference Sentences :
-0.108417539493
+0.335484521045

-**79** : A signature is formally defined as follows, Definition 1 A signature is a quadruple (7, &lt;7 V) consisting of: 1.
+**176** : However, these two cases are very rare.

-0.155756545699
+0.450332171702

-**162** : The subsumption orders on W.TT and on sP are defined as follows.
+**19** : Wroblewski claims that copying is wrong when an algorithm copies too much (over copying) or copies too soon (early copying).

-0.287115075692
+0.571265631308

-**142** : To treat, such inconsistency, a relation 41 on 311.1.TY is defined as follows.
+**15** : Several FS unificatioa methods were proposed in IKarttunen 86, l'ereira 85, Wroblewski 871.

-0.300727075056
+0.640339648586

-**149** : lien cc, the three kinds of inconsistency are treatedintegratedly by a relation ff on W.FT defined as fol lows.
+**18** : Previous research identified DG copying as a significant overhead.

-0.315979425779
+0.65641914338

-**72** : Next, augmented 0,-terms and 0-types are defined.
+**23** : Copying sharable parts is called redundant copying.